richardlett/language_model_training/README.md

 For me, it takes around 5 minutes to start actually training when running  on 4 nodes on perlmutter.

 if you use more or less GPUS per node, you'll need to adjust the jobscript_cross_valid_example.sh file, along with learning rate or per node batch size.

+This doesn't use ~108k genomes for a full run, it uses around 75k genomes.